Motion Functions

 $coordinatedSpeed The speed of the coordinated circular motion.

-Use the MovePvt() and MovePt() functions to make arbitrary velocity and acceleration profiles.
-To do this, specify points in the profile by their position, velocity, and time interval (PVT) or by their position and time interval (PT).
-The MovePvt() and MovePt() functions can make motion for up to 32 axes on a PC-based controller or 12 axes on a drive-based controller.
+PVT and PT motion use user-supplied profile points to make arbitrary velocity and acceleration profiles.
+To do this, specify points in the profile by their position, velocity, and time interval (PVT) or by their position and time interval (PT) with the MovePvt() and MovePt() functions.
+These functions can make profiles for up to 32 axes on a PC-based controller or 12 axes on a drive-based controller.

-V is the desired velocity for the specified axis at the end of the time segment and is in user units.
+V is the velocity that you want for the specified axis at the end of the time segment and is in user units.
 If the velocity is an approximation and is not the true, mathematically computed velocity, the interpreted velocities will not be continuous between points.

 T is the time interval of the duration of the specified move in milliseconds.
 You can specify a move duration that is more than a millisecond.
 If more than one point per millisecond is necessary, use one of the time intervals that follow: